-Inform any parents that their child may have SEN and then liaise with them about the pupil's needs and any provision made.

-Work with the headteacher, Strategic Inclusion Manager and SEND trustee to determine the strategic development of the SEND policy and provision in the school.
+- Inform any parents that their child may have SEN and then liaise with them about the pupil's needs and any provision made. - Work with the headteacher, Strategic Inclusion Manager and SEND Trustee to determine the strategic development of the SEND policy and provision in the school.

-Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans.

-Provide professional guidance to colleagues and liaise and work with staff, parents, and other agencies to make sure that pupils with SEN receive appropriate support and high-quality teaching.

-Advise on the graduated approach to providing SEN support and differentiated teaching methods appropriate for individual pupils.

-Be a point of contact for external agencies, especially the local authority (LA) and its support services, and work with external agencies to ensure that appropriate provision is provided.

-Liaise with potential next providers of education to make sure that the pupil and their parents are informed about options and that a smooth transition is planned.

-When a pupil moves to a different school or institution: Make sure that all relevant information about a pupil's SEN and the provision for them are sent to the appropriate authority, school or institution in a timely manner.

-Work with the Headteacher and Strategic Inclusion Manager to make sure the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements.

-Make sure the school keeps its records of all pupils with SEND up to date and accurate.

-With the Headteacher, monitor to identify any staff who have specific training needs regarding SEN, and incorporate this into the school's plan for continuous professional development.

-With the Headteacher, regularly review and evaluate the breadth and impact of the SEND support the school offers or can access, and co-operate with the LA in reviewing the provision that is available locally and in developing the local offer.

-Prepare and review information for inclusion in the school's SEN information report and any updates to this policy.

-With the Headteacher and teaching staff, identify any patterns in the school's identification of SEN, both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching.
+- Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provisions made to support individual pupils with SEN, including those who have EHC plans. - Provide professional guidance to colleagues and liaise and work with staff, parents, and other agencies to make sure that pupils with SEN receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEN support and differentiated teaching methods appropriate for individual pupils. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be a point of contact for external agencies, especially the local authority (LA) and its support services, and work with external agencies to ensure that appropriate provision is provided. - Liaise with potential next providers of education to make sure that the pupil and their parents are informed about options and that a smooth transition is planned. - When a pupil moves to a different school or institution: Make sure that all relevant information about a pupil's SEN and the provision for them are sent to the appropriate authority, school or institution in a timely manner. - Work with the Headteacher and Strategic Inclusion Manager to make sure the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Make sure the school keeps its records of all pupils with SEND up to date and accurate. - With the Headteacher, monitor to identify any staff who have specific training needs regarding SEN, and incorporate this into the school's plan for continuous professional development. - With the Headteacher, regularly review and evaluate the breadth and impact of the SEND support the school offers or can access, and co-operate with the LA in reviewing the provision that is available locally and in developing the local offer. - Prepare and review information for inclusion in the school's SEN information report and any updates to this policy. - With the Headteacher and teaching staff, identify any patterns in the school's identification of SEN, both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching.

-6.2 The Board of Trustees / Trust Strategic Inclusion Manager
+The Board of Trustees / Trust Strategic Inclusion Manager